8 Vitals Signs Of Helicopter Parenting And Its Effects

 4. The parents who shielded their son from every petty thing.

-There is this guy who cannot hang out with his friends past seven o’ clock.
-His parents would not allow him to use a phone and worst of all, he is jobless until he turned 21.
-He is afraid of talking with others.
-They refuse to allow him to drive that he failed his driving test.
+There was this guy who could not hang out with his friends past seven o’ clock.
+His parents would not allow him to use a phone.
+He is afraid of talking to others.
+They also refuse to allow him to drive.

 5. Communication through a walkie-talkie.

-A mother gives her eight-year-old son a walkie-talkie when he goes to his friend’s house for playing.
+A mother gives her eight-year-old son a walkie-talkie when he goes to his friend’s house for play.
 The mother then sits in the front portico and checks in now and then.

 6. Parents guilt trip their son for not calling them over the phone.

-One guy of 32 years old used to call his parents every day and describe all about his day.
-One day, he could not call his parents because of network issues, and when he calls them the next day, they guilt trip him saying how irresponsible he was and his mother also turned sick.
+A 32-year-old calls his parents every day and describes all about his day.
+One day, he could not call his parents because of network issues, and when he called them the next day, they guilt trip him saying how irresponsible he was.

 There is no doubt that you would want the best for your child.
 But you cannot adopt an authoritative parenting style or become so obsessive that you take over the life-steering from her hands.
 Be there for your child, she needs your help.
 But do not be her shadow, she would not want that.
 Allow your kids to face consequences, make their mistakes and solve their problems.